Created on

 end

-Session synchronization is always using UDP 708, but this will be encapsulated differently depending on session-sync-dev setting.
+Session synchronization is always using UDP 708, but this will be encapsulated differently depending on the 'session-sync-dev' setting.
 If session-sync-dev is being specified, the packets will use 0x8892 and will exit over the mentioned port.
 If session-sync-dev is not being specified, the packets will use 0x8893 and will exit the heartbeat port.

-Ethertype 0x8893 - HA telnet sessions (Configuration synchronization)
+Ethertype 0x8893 - HA telnet sessions (Configuration synchronization):

 HA telnet sessions between cluster units over HA heartbeat links use Ethertype 0x8893.
 The telnet sessions are used to synchronize the cluster configurations.
 Telnet sessions are also used when an administrator uses the execute ha manage command to connect from one cluster unit CLI to another.
 The Ethertype of these packets can be changed using the l2ep-eth-type option of the config system ha command.